A Systematic Process for creating Heroic Weekly Status Updates

 Some of this information will not change week-to-week.
 Arguably, the part that will change the most (the first 6 sections of your update) will already be known by you because you're using the best practice: Communicate via a team Scrum, and a lot of this information will be given to you by your team, when they send you an email Scrum summary each week.

-But how should you go about creating this Status Update?
+But how should you go about creating this Status Report?
 We've made it easy for you.
 As we've promised in this blog, we're giving you a step-by-step system to delight your Government customer, as well as helpful tools to put it into action.

-We've created a Weekly Status Update Template, the very template we use for our own contracts.
+We've created a Weekly Status Report Template, the very template we use for our own contracts.
 The presentation already has instructions on how to personalize the template for your program, and will save you hours of work each week keeping your customer in the loop.

 *Here's some obvious food for thought: if you want to be rated as an exceptional contractor, you have to see your contract requirements as a starting point - as a minimum level of acceptability, and go up from there.